 Many people are unaware of the energy consumption of the regular electronic appliances we use at home.
 Certain appliances like the refrigerator, work 24×7 and may consume a lot of energy.

 The best way is to check the Energy Star rating, that is to check the number of stars the product got from a government rating agency to know its energy consumption and efficiency.
-From refrigerators to washing machines, there are many types of electrical appliances that are energy star rated.
+From refrigerators to washing machines, you can find many types of electrical appliances that are Energy Star rated.

 Consider Smart Insulation And Ventilation